rhansen/clonepwn/README.md

     $(IFS=_;cmd=echo_hello_$USER,_you_are_not_vulnerable_to_clonepwn;cmd2=sed_-e_s/not.v/v/;$cmd|$cmd2)

 This name is also valid shell code.
-The `__git_ps1` function sets `PS1` (the variable that holds your prompt) in a way that causes the code to be interpreted by the shell.
-This causes the following to
+Old versions of the `__git_ps1` function set `PS1` (the variable that holds your prompt) in a way that causes the code to be interpreted by the shell.
+This causes the following to happen:
-happen:

   1. The shell sets the `IFS` variable to `_`.
 This causes the shell to break words with underscores into multiple fields.
 This makes